-Apart from being in someone’s “inner circle” you have increased your chances to be referred for a new position, while simultaneously strengthened your own links and connections.
+Apart from being in someone’s “inner circle” you have increased your chances to be referred for a new position, while simultaneously strengthening your own links and connections.

-This is a Win, win strategy, it will take some initial planning and it means you move away from your comfort zone of relying solely on job posts to send your CV, but it’s worth every bit of effort in the long run.
+This is a win -win strategy.
+It will take some initial planning and it means you move away from your comfort zone of relying solely on job posts, but it’s worth every bit of effort in the long run.